 ARK has affiliates that serve as the managing member or general partner to its Private Funds, and in that role can receive performance-based fees, which presents conflicts of interest with clients.
-ARK is the sole owner of both the ARK Cryptocurrency Fund MM LLC, the entity which serves as the managing member of the ARK Cryptocurrency U.S. Fund LLC, one of ARK's Private Funds as well as the ARK Creative Destruction and Innovation Strategy Equity Fund GP LLC, the entity which serves as the general partner of the ARK Creative Destruction and Innovation Strategy Equity Fund LP, an additional Private Fund managed by ARK.
+ARK is the sole owner of the ARK Cryptocurrency Fund MM LLC, the entity which serves as the managing member of the ARK Cryptocurrency U.S. Fund LLC and the Crypto Revolutions U.S. Fund LLC, two of ARK's Private Funds.
 The Private Funds managing member and general partner are entitled to receive an allocation of net profits, as further described in the offering documents.
 These conflicts related to performance-based fees and how they are addressed are discussed in more detail in Item 6 Performance-Based Fees and Side-By-Side Management.